-Snickerdoodles are always rolled in a cinnamon-sugar topping just before baking.
-That cinnamon sugar is made up of ground cinnamon and granulated sugar.
-Surprised?
-I know, right.
+Snickerdoodles are always rolled in a cinnamon-sugar topping made from ground cinnamon and sugar just before baking.

 Can I add different spices to it?

 Try adding different spices if you want to make a more unique cinnamon-sugar topping.
-I like to replace the ground cinnamon with pumpkin spice blend, but you can also add 1/4-1/2 teaspoon of ground nutmeg, cloves, or ginger to the mixture.
+I like to replace the ground cinnamon with pumpkin spice blend or my chai spice blend.
+You can also replace the cinnamon with 1/2 teaspoon of ground nutmeg, cloves, or ginger.

 Wait until just before baking to roll your snickerdoodle cookies in the cinnamon-sugar topping.
 Doing it too far ahead may result in the sugar dissolving from the moisture in the cookie dough.

-Use a 1-ounce portion scoop to scoop up the hydrated cookie dough.
+Use a 1-ounce portion scoop to ensure all of your cookies are the same size.
 Roll the dough between the palms of your hands to form them into round balls.
 Lay the ball into the cinnamon-sugar topping and roll it around to coat it well in the sugar.

 Transfer your cinnamon-sugar cookie balls to a sheetpan lined with parchment paper.
 I prefer to use parchment paper because it allows the cookies to spread slightly.
 You can use a silicone baking mat if you don’t want the cookies to spread at all, though.
 Leave a 2-inch space around each ball of dough to allow for spread.